-INTRODUCTION: Countries, including Turkey, have taken a series of lockdown measures in order to prevent COVID-19 pandemic from spreading.
-In our study, the aim was to examine the change in the air quality parameters of 31 cities which were affected by the strict measures taken in Turkey, during the months of March, April, and May the most, and their relationship with the activity parameters.
+INTRODUCTION: This study aimed to examine the change in the air quality parameters of 31 cities that were affected by the strict measures taken in Turkey during the months of March, April, and May and their relationship with the activity parameters.

-METHODS: 31 cities included in our study were assessed in terms of their average PM10, SO2, CO, NO2 and O3 values in the months of March, April, and May, between the years of 2017-2020, and their activity data in the same months of the year 2020, which have six different sub-dimensions.
+METHODS: Thirty-one cities included in this study were assessed in terms of their average particulate matter (PM10), sulfur dioxide (SO2), carbon monoxide (CO), nitrogen dioxide (NO2), and ozone (O3) values in the months of March, April, and May between 2017 and 2020 and their activity data in the same months of 2020, which had six different subdimensions.